CaesarXInsanium/clrs_notes_cxi/notes/Foundations/02getting_started.md

 Procedure FindSmallestIndexInArray has time complexity of O(N)

 Procedure RecursiveSelectionSort worst time complexity as O(N^2).
-However best case would be O(N), because it will keep on calling itself recursively until it reaches a array size of 1
+However, best case would be O(N), because it will keep on calling itself recursively until it reaches a array size of 1

 - FindSmallestIndexInArray is called N times for array size N